-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$ , assuming that the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
-An increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ , assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions, estimated placement agent fees and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$, assuming that the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
+An increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions, estimated placement agent fees and estimated offering expenses payable by us.

-We intend to contribute (i) up to \$ of the net proceeds to the Company from the sale of shares in this offering to Intermediate Holdco to purchase Class B units of QuoteLab, LLC from the Selling Class B Unit Holders (which Class B units will be converted into Class A units of QuoteLab, LLC and held by Intermediate Holdco) to provide liquidity to such Selling Class B Unit Holders and (ii) up to \$ of the net proceeds to the Company from the sale of shares in this offering to Intermediate Holdco for further contribution to QuoteLab, LLC to repay \$ of the outstanding borrowings under the 2020 Credit Facility.
-We intend to contribute any remaining net proceeds to the Company from the sale of shares in this offering to Intermediate Holdco for further contribution to QuoteLab, LLC to use for working capital, capital expenditures and general corporate purposes.
+We intend to (i) use up to \$ of the net proceeds to the Company from the sale of shares in this offering to purchase Class B-1 units of QL Holdings LLC from the Selling Class B-1 Unit Holders (which Class B-1 units will be either purchased directly by us and contributed to Intermediate Holdco or purchased directly by Intermediate Holdco with cash proceeds we contribute to it, and in either case converted into Class A-1 units of QL Holdings LLC) to provide liquidity to such Selling Class B-1 Unit Holders and (ii) contribute up to \$ of the net proceeds to the Company from the sale of shares in this offering to Intermediate Holdco for further contribution to QL Holdings LLC, and in turn to QuoteLab, LLC, to repay \$ of the outstanding borrowings under the 2020 Credit Facilities.
+We intend to contribute any remaining net proceeds to the Company from the sale of shares in this offering to Intermediate Holdco for further contribution to QL Holdings LLC to use for working capital, capital expenditures and general corporate purposes.